 Then we got an energy audit from Horizon Energy Systems.
 Our home was inspected not just for a new unit but also for existing problems.
 The NRG audit revealed our attic ventilation was not adequate, the ducts in the attic were leaking, there was insulation missing over the kitchen and the front bedroom.
 All the soffit vents were completely plugged with insulation.

-Brad Lindsay from Horizon and his energy auditors outlined the existing problems and made the common sense improvements like Radiant Barrier Chips to reduce the heat load, increased attic venting and fixing the leaking ductwork.
+Brad Lindsey from Horizon and his energy auditors outlined the existing problems and made the common sense improvements like Radiant Barrier Chips to reduce the heat load, increased attic venting and fixing the leaking ductwork.

 We not only ended up saving electricity, our house is more comfortable as well.
 Horizon installed a smaller 3 ton heat pump, added the RBS Chips and venting and installed the new heat pump in a downdraft configuration instead of the side draft using an elbow.
 We are using far less electricity and our house is much more comfortable than ever before.